lenra-io/hackathon-bboost/README.md

 ## Requirements

-Docker is required to use the templates.
+Docker is required to use this application.
 Follow this [link](https://docs.docker.com/get-docker/) for official installation instructions.

 ## Usage